SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Methods

-Sub-regions are masked based on two criteria.
-First, we mask sub-regions where more than 20\% of the pixels are masked due to DQ flags.
-Secondly, we compare each $\skysub$ in a single sub-region to all the other $\skysub$ values in a single image.
-If a $\skysub$ value for a sub-region is greater than the minimum $\skysub$+$\skysubrms$ of all the sub-regions, then we conclude that the sub-region likely contains an object and this sub-region is masked.
-This step is critical to ensuring we are only utilizing sub-regions where a true sky-SB signal might exist.
-Figure \ref{fig:inspection_plots} shows examples of how this algorithm masks sub-regions.
+In order to mask sub-regions, we compare each $\skysub$ in a single sub-region to all the other $\skysub$ values in a single image.
+If a $\skysub$ value for a sub-region is greater than the minimum $\skysub$+$\skysubrms$ of all the sub-regions, then we conclude that the sub-region likely contains light contamination from an object and this sub-region is masked.
+This step is critical to ensuring we are only utilizing sub-regions with the highest probability of being stray light free.
+Figure \ref{fig:inspection_plots} shows examples of how this algorithm masks sub-regions on \flt/\flc{} files.

-The final sky-SB level of a chip, $\skyim$, is the 5th-percentile of the remaining $\skysub$ values.
-The final sky-SB rms of a chip, $\skyrmsim$, is the mean of all the $\skysubrms$ values.
-As shown in \citetalias{windhorst_2022} and Appendix \ref{sec:appendix_methods} here, the 5th-percentile method on \flt{}/\flc{} images optimizes the rejection of sources of signal that contaminate the sky-SB signal, such as the outer parts of (large) galaxies, sky gradients (e.g. due to proximity to the Earth limb), and optical ghosts, and tends to approach the true sky-SB value from below.